|Title:||Buchanan Street, Glasgow, UK|

-As well as using traditional, robust and durable natural stone paving materials, simple and elegant repetitive elements such as lighting and seating components were employed to create a strong rhythm and pattern along the street and to connect the street into the surrounding urban fabric.
+As well as using traditional, robust and durable natural stone paving materials, simple and elegant repetitive elements such as lighting and seating components were employed to create a strong rhythm and pattern along the street and connect the street into the surrounding urban fabric.
 The refurbishment scheme also included reconfiguring the city’s underground, with new canopies and station entrances.

-The project has won recognition for its quality both in the UK and abroad, winning numerous major awards.
+The project has won recognition for its quality in the UK and abroad, winning numerous major awards.